 Forsyth County North Carolina assistance programs.

-Find information on organizations and charities that provide financial help to people near or at the point of utility cutoff and eviction from their homes.
-Other forms of aid can also be offered that will ensure people become self-sufficient over the long term.
+Find information on charity organizations, churches or government assistance that provide financial help to people near or at the point of utility cutoff and eviction from their homes.
+The grants or loans in Forsyth County can help pay a mortgage, back rent, electric bill or even a security deposit.
+Other forms of financial aid can also be offered that will ensure people become self-sufficient over the long term.

 Get rent and utility bill help